N3kowarriorCZenchilada/Cute-Mob-Models-patched-fabric/README.md

 --------------------------------------------------------
 fully working = animations and textures and model are working properly //9

-Weird animations = model and textures are working //27
+Weird animations = model and textures are working //27 (gonna be fixed in future)

-borked = model or/and textures are completely broken //18
+borked = model or/and textures are completely broken //18 (mostly resault of not being supported by cem)

-cannot edit = file is corrupted or if changed breaks model/textures //7
+cannot edit = file is corrupted or if changed breaks model/textures //7 (may need to redo whole file from scratch)

 not supported = Isn't supported by texture pack //12

 >Cow - weird animations
 >Sheep - weird animations